 Preparing the current infrastructure systems to readily receive/support emerging transportation technologies also readies the system to benefit from all of the safety improvements said technologies might yield as quickly as possible.
-For example, AVs may reduce crashes and 5G may facilitate the movement of emergency vehicles79.
-Additionally, some communications technologies are being

-Additionally, some communications technologies are being developed/evaluated specifically to increase safety, such as Collision Avoidance Warning Systems (CAWS) that can be specialized for personal vehicle use or transit.80
+For example, AVs may reduce crashes and 5G may facilitate the movement of emergency vehicles81.
+Additionally, some communications technologies are being developed/evaluated specifically to increase safety, such as Collision Avoidance Warning Systems (CAWS) that can be specialized for personal vehicle use or transit.82